PratikPatni/page-rank/README.txt

 Creating JSON output on spider.js...
 How many nodes?
 30
-Open force.html in a browser to view the visualization

-You can view this data by opening the file force.html in your web browser.
-This shows an automatic layout of the nodes and links.
-You can click and drag any node and you can also double click on a node to find the URL that is represented by the node.

 If you rerun the other utilities and then re-run spjson.py - you merely have to press refresh in the browser to get the new data from spider.js.